dmbarbour/glas/docs/GlasNamespaces.md

 ### Multiple Inheritance

-It is awkward to model multiple inheritance directly via `Env->Env` composition.

-Instead, we'll want an intermediate representation of the inheritance graph, to which we apply a linearization algorithm such as C3 to eliminate shared ancestors and merge adjacents as priors.
-This is feasible, though we'll need a distinct 'tag' to discriminate from the basic `Env->Env` module type.
+It is awkward to model multiple inheritance using `Env->Env`.
+Direct composition results in shared ancestors being invoked many times.
+Instead, we'll want an intermediate representation of an inheritance graph, to which we apply a linearization algorithm such as C3 to eliminate shared ancestors and merge adjacents as priors.
+This is feasible, though we'll need a tag to distinguish inheritance graphs from the basic module type.

-I do not make multiple inheritance a built-in because choice of linearization algorithm, how we recognize shared ancestors, etc. is ultimately heuristic in nature.
-Instead, users can develop a macro program to build the final AST from the inheritance graph as data, perhaps favoring a Church-encoded representation of the inheritance graph if fine-grained partial evaluation is anticipated.
+*Note:* The namespace does not provide multiple inheritance as a built-in because linearization algorithms are ultimately heuristic in nature.
+Instead, linearization is left to %macro nodes.

+## Controlling Shadows

+Shadowing of names can be useful, especially in context of *Aggregation* (see below).
+However, accidental shadowing can be a source of subtle errors.
+To mitigate this, I propose to report warnings or errors upon shadowing by default, then allow annotations to suppress warnings locally.

 ## Incremental Compilation

 Lazy evaluation can simplify incremental computing.
 Each thunk serves as a memo cell and tracks which thunks must be recomputed if its input ever changes.
+We can especially build a few thunks around %load and %macro nodes.

 For persistence, we must assign stable names to these thunks.
 In general, this could be a secure hash of everything potentially contributing to a given computation, e.g. code, arguments, perhaps compiler version (e.g. for built-ins).
 Unfortunately, it's easy to accidentally depend on irrelevant things, or to miss some implicit dependencies.
 To mitigate this, we must enable programmers to annotate code with a proposed stable-name generator.